Different between console.dir vs console.log in javascript

 </html>

-In the above examples, the string is passed, and both statements behave the same.
+In the above examples, a string is passed, and both statements behave the same.

 this is string